icy/bash-coding-style/README.md

 ### Make your script a library

 First thing first: Use `function` if possible.
-Instead of writting some direct instructions in your script, you have a wrapper for them:
+Instead of writting some direct instructions in your script, you have a wrapper for them.
 This is not good

     : do something cool